dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor, and _D2_ is the result of the derivation of the semantics of _D_.
-The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k_; and it will add zero or more instance variable declarations.
+The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor _k_, and _D2_ is the result of the derivation of the semantics of _D_.
+The derivation step will delete elements that amount to the declaring constructor.
+Semantically, it will add a new constructor _k2_, and it will add zero or more instance variable declarations.

+*Adding program elements 'semantically' implies that this is not a source code transformation, it is a way to obtain semantic program elements that differ from the ones that are obtained from pre-feature declarations, but can be specified in terms of pre-feature declarations.*

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows:

-Assume that `p` is an optional formal parameter in _D_ which has the modifier `var` or the modifier `final` *(that is, `p` is a declaring parameter)*.
+Let `p` be a formal parameter in _k_ which has the modifier `var` or the modifier `final` *(that is, `p` is a declaring parameter)*.

+Consider the situation where `p` has no type annotation:
-Assume that the combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists, and has return type `T`.
-In that case the parameter `p` has declared type `T` as well.

-*In other words, an instance variable introduced by a declaring parameter is subject to override inference, just like an explicitly declared instance variable.*
+- if combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists and has return type `T`, the parameter `p` has declared type `T`.
+If no such getter exists, but a setter with the same basename exists, with a formal parameter whose type is `T`, the parameter `p` has declared type `T`. *In other words, an instance variable introduced by a declaring parameter is subject to override inference, just like an explicitly declared instance variable.*

-Otherwise, assume that `p` does not have a declared type, but it does have a default value whose static type in the empty context is a type (not a type schema) `T` which is not `Null`.
-In that case `p` is considered to have the declared type `T`.
-When `T` is `Null`, `p` is considered to have the declared type `Object?`.
-If `p` does not have a declared type nor a default value then `p` is considered to have the declared type `Object?`.
+- otherwise, if `p` is optional and has a default value whose static type in the empty context is a type `T` which is not `Null` then `p` has declared type `T`.
+When `T` is `Null`, `p` has declared type `Object?`.
+- otherwise, if `p` does not have a default value then `p` has declared type `Object?`.

 *Dart has traditionally assumed the type `dynamic` in such situations.
 We have chosen the more strictly checked type `Object?` instead, in order to